google/accompanist/docs/pager.md

 }
 ```

+If you want to jump to a specific page, for example in a video, after pressing a button to jump to the previous page, you can call the `pagerState.animateScrollToPage(n)` method in a `Coroutine Scope`

 ## VerticalPager

 [`VerticalPager`][api-vertpager] is very similar to [`HorizontalPager`][api-horizpager] but items are laid out vertically, and react to vertical swipes: